hazelweakly/hazelweakly.me/src/blog/home-baked-abstractions-store-bought-implementations.md

 Do you see a trend?
 It's not just a thing that programmers do!
 (Although I do confess that most of my examples are tech oriented because that's the main audience of my blog posts).
-The trap lies in when you embed the company context so deeply into the tool that the implementation can't ever change and that the emergent behavior becomes uncontrollable.
+The trap lies in when you embed the company context so deeply into the tool that the implementation can't ever change and that the emergent behaviour becomes uncontrollable.
-You lose all of the optionality of a commoditized solution and all of the power of shaping emergent behavior via hand rolling.
+You lose all of the optionality of a commoditized solution and all of the power of shaping emergent behaviour via hand rolling.
 It becomes the worst of both worlds.

 ## Abstraction?
 Product?
 Project?
 Glue Code?